MacBook Pro (Intel-based): Touch Bar (2016–2020)

-Apple unveiled Touch Bar 13- and 15-inch MacBook Pro models during a press event at their headquarters on October 26, 2016.
+Apple unveiled Touch Bar 13- and 15-inch MacBook Pro models during a press event at their headquarters on October 27, 2016.
 All models, except for the baseline 13-inch model, featured the Touch Bar, a new multi-touch-enabled OLED strip built into the top of the keyboard in place of the function keys.
 The Touch Bar is abutted on its right by a sapphire-glass button that doubles as a Touch ID sensor and a power button.
 The models also introduced a "second-generation" butterfly-mechanism keyboard whose keys have more travel than the first iteration in the Retina MacBook.
 The 13-inch model has a trackpad that is 46% larger than its predecessor while the 15-inch model has a trackpad twice as large as the previous generation.

 All ports have been replaced with either two or four combination Thunderbolt 3 ports that support USB-C 3.1 Gen 2 and dual DisplayPort 1.2 signals, any of which can be used for charging.
 The MacBook Pro is incompatible with some older Thunderbolt 3-certified peripherals, including Intel's own reference design for Thunderbolt 3 devices.
-Furthermore, macOS on MacBook Pro blacklists (prevents from working) certain classes of Thunderbolt 3-compatible devices.
+Furthermore, macOS on MacBook Pro blacklists certain classes of Thunderbolt 3-compatible devices, preventing them from working.
 Support for Thunderbolt 3 external graphics processing units (eGPU) was added in macOS High Sierra 10.13.4.
 Devices using HDMI, previous-generation Thunderbolt, and USB need an adapter to connect to the MacBook Pro.
 The models come with a 3.5 mm headphone jack; the TOSLINK functionality of older-generation MacBook Pro computers has been removed.

 Other updates to the MacBook Pro include dual- and quad-core Intel "Skylake" Core i5 and i7 processors, improved graphics, and displays that offer a 25% wider color gamut, 67% more brightness, and 67% more contrast.
 All versions can output to a 5K display; the 15-inch models can drive two such displays.
 The 15-inch models include a discrete Radeon Pro 450, 455 or 460 graphics card in addition to the integrated Intel graphics.
 The base 13-inch model has function keys instead of the Touch Bar, and just two USB-C ports.
 The flash storage in the Touch Bar models is soldered to the logic board and is not upgradeable, while in the 13-inch model without Touch Bar, it is removable, but difficult to replace, as it is a proprietary format of SSD storage.